grame-cncm/faust/README.md

 ### `faust2...` Scripts and Programs

 The `faust2...` scripts and programs are command line tools allowing to compile Faust codes to any of the supported Faust targets ("architectures").
 They are placed on your system during the Faust installation process.
 The fastest way to get an exhaustive list of all of them is to open a terminal window, type `faust2`, and then press the Tab key for auto-completion.
-For example, to compile a Faust code as a Jack application with a Qt interface, run:
+For example, to compile a Faust code as a JACK application with a Qt interface, run:

 	faust2jaqt yourCode.dsp